Toronto Criminal Law & Defense Lawyer

 As our technological world advances so too does the concern that those technologies can be misused to secretly observe other people, whether that action is intentional or not.

-Sexual offences refer to any intentional application of force that is sexual in nature or in circumstances that are sexual, without the consent of the other individual.
+Sexual offenses refer to any intentional application of force that is sexual in nature or in circumstances that are sexual, without the consent of the other individual.

 Theft and fraud charges, also known as “property offences”, fall under two categories depending on the value of what has been allegedly stolen: theft and fraud under $5000 or theft and fraud over $5000.